gael-vanderlee/whai/whai/doc/DEV.md

 The project uses GitHub Actions to automatically test, build, publish, and release new versions when you push a version tag.

-#### Prerequisites

-Set up GitHub repository secrets (one-time setup):
-1. Go to your GitHub repository settings
-2. Navigate to Secrets and variables → Actions
-3. Add two secrets:
-   - `TEST_PYPI_TOKEN` - Your TestPyPI API token ([get it here](https://test.pypi.org/manage/account/token/))
-   - `PYPI_TOKEN` - Your PyPI API token ([get it here](https://pypi.org/manage/account/token/))

 #### Release Process

+1. Pick a new version:
+   - Breaking changes: bump major.
+Changes in flags, commands, output format.
+   - New feature: bump minor.
+Backwards compatible features like new providers, new flags, commands.
+   - Bug fix: patch.
+Fixng a crash, performance optimization.

-1. Ensure `CHANGELOG.md` is up-to-date with all changes:
+2. Ensure `CHANGELOG.md` is up-to-date with all changes:
-   - Before releasing, add a version header: `## vX.Y.Z` (where X.Y.Z is your new version)
+   - Before releasing, add a version header: `## vX.Y.Z`
    - Add an empty line after all entries for this version (before the next version header)
-   - The release workflow uses `whai.doc.release_notes` to build GitHub notes, which sorts entries by category importance (Feature → Security → Fix → Change → Docs → Chore → Test) and removes the leading date in the published list. (`uv run whai/doc/release_notes.py --version X.Y.Z` to run it)
+   - The release workflow uses `whai.doc.release_notes` to build GitHub notes, which sorts entries by category importance (Feature → Security → Fix → Change → Docs → Chore → Test) and removes the leading date in the published list. (`uv run whai/doc/release_notes.py --version X.Y.Z` to test it)

-2. Bump the version:
+3. Bump the version:

 First run all tests with API calls (make sure ollama and lmstudio are running)
 ```bash